Schizotypal Personality Disorder

 People with schizotypal personality disorder rarely seek treatment for the disorder itself.
 When they do seek treatment, it most often is due to a related disorder, such as depression or anxiety.

 Psychotherapy -- a form of counseling -- is the form of treatment most often used.
-The goal of therapy is to help a person change his or her habits of thinking and behavior, and to develop more appropriate social skills.
-Through treatment, people with this disorder can be taught to recognize when they are distorting reality.
+The goal of therapy is to help a person change his or her interpersonal styles, expectations, coping patterns, and habits of thinking and behavior, in order to develop more appropriate and effective social skills.
+Through treatment, people with this disorder can often be taught to recognize when they are distorting reality.

 Treatment for people with this disorder is most effective when family members are involved and supportive.